 The heart of Somerset, Esk is best known for its stunning backdrop of Mount Glen Rock.
 Stroll down the main street and enjoy boutique cafés, gift and antique shops, country pubs and more.
 Stay overnight at one of the quaint country motels or beautifully kept caravan park and explore the treasures of Esk.

-View the Esk town map.
+Esk town sign

 Fernvale

 Take a stroll down the Brisbane Valley Highway to Fernvale and discover the cafés, restaurants and gift shops.
-Visit the Sunday markets and fill your picnic basket with fresh produce and other goodies.
+Visit the country markets and fill your picnic basket with fresh produce and other goodies.
 Enjoy your picnic in the Fernvale Memorial Park, Savages Crossing, Twin Bridges or at the nearby Lake Wivenhoe, before embarking on an adventure along the Brisbane Valley Rail Trail.

 Kilcoy